 At this point, save

-The first step of how to get a federal job is find the right federal jobs.
+Before you start looking at USAJobs resume examples, let's find your first list of government jobs.
 You will use www.usajobs.gov for your Federal government job search.

 USAJobs.gov provides a complete list of Federal Government Jobs (Vacancies).
 We recommend this resource for finding a federal job.